sjeandeaux/todo/README.md

 > The folder `todod` contains the default implementation of todo management based on mongo.
 > The folder `todo-cli` contains the client which calls the daemon **todod**.
 > The folder `pkg` contains the source code.
-> The file `Dockerfile` use the multi-staging to generate an image docker with the binaries (todod and todo-cli)
+> The file `Dockerfile` use the multi-staging to generate an image docker with the binaries (todod and todo-cli).
+> The folder `helm` contains the deployment.

 ### Tools